samuelwstout/phase-2-final-project/phase-2-final-project/README.md

 [![IMAGE_ALT](https://img.youtube.com/vi/I6GIBKT3CBY/0.jpg)](https://youtu.be/I6GIBKT3CBY)

-Chicago Deep Dish Finder is a restaurant locator exclusively for restaurants that serves deep dish pizza.
+Chicago Deep Dish Finder is a restaurant locator exclusively for restaurants that serve deep dish pizza.
 There are three routes: map(/), list(/list), and add(/add).
 Mapbox GL JS, an external map API, is incorporated in the map page.
 For the list of restaurants, I used json-server as a mock backend for GET (list page) and POST (add page) requests.

 To know how to add interactive points to a Mapbox map specifically in React, refer to this [blog post](https://medium.com/@samuelwstout/222529725367).